DeMaxi1337/Neverhook/README.md

 Releases coming soon.

-Alpha versions are available in source code as Visual Studio project and DLL file.

 ## The project is under development!

 Our mod menu is currently in its infancy; we're working hard to maintain it and add features.
 We're aware of many issues with the mod menu.